 The cat and the dog have long been the default companion for humans.
-However, for some of us, that’s just not good enough.
+For some of us, though, they just won’t do.
 We want something more exotic and intriguing like these weird pets:

 Weird Pets You Can Own: Skunks

-Before you go off joining the Pepe Le Pew fan club, you’ll need to find out if a pet skunk is legal in your state.
+Before you join the Pepe Le Pew fan club, you’ll need to find out if owning a pet skunk is legal in your state.
 It’s still illegal to own a skunk in most states, so don’t get your hopes up.
 If you do get one, you can plan on it keeping you company for around ten years.

 If you keep thinking to yourself “You know what?
 I have too much nice stuff in my home”, an otter can fix that problem for you in a moment’s time.
 Owning an otter is like unleashing Taz the Tasmanian Devil inside your house.

-Otters are frequently described as “ferrets on crack” and it’s pretty apt.
+Otters are frequently described as “ferrets on crack,” and for good reason.
 They will go through every inch of your home, finding and playing with (and probably destroying) everything they can get their paws on.
-Sure, you’ll probably have a lot of funny moments to capture on camera, just be prepared to pay a steep price for them.
+Sure, you’ll probably have a lot of funny moments to capture on camera — just be prepared to pay a steep price for them.

 From a legal standpoint, owning an otter can be trickier than a skunk, but it is possible.
 They love water so it is best if you have a body of water nearby for them to frolic in.
 You’ll also need access to plenty of fish.